 The journal communicates research in dairy science that is of significant relevance to the broader international community, including the research and development of dairy products from milk of bovine and non-bovine species.

-• Biosynthesis, chemistry and physico-chemical properties of milk constituents
+• Chemistry and physico-chemical properties of milk constituents

 • Raw material quality and effect on relevant products